-Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of MVP DualAccess Complete (HMO D-SNP)
+Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of MVP DualAccess Complete with Part D (HMO D-SNP)

-This document gives you the details about your Medicare and Medicaid health care and prescription drug coverage from January 1 - December 31, 2023.
+This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2024.
 This is an important legal document.
 Please keep it in a safe place.

-For questions about this document, please contact the MVP Member Services/Customer Care Center number at 1-866-954-1872.
-(TTY users should call 711.
+For questions about this document, please contact the MVP Member Services/Customer Care Center at 1-866-954-1872.
+(TTY users should call 711).
+Hours are.
 Call us seven days a week from 8 am-8 pm Eastern Time.
-From April 1 - September 30, call us Monday - Friday from 8 am-8 pm Eastern Time.
+From April 1 - September 30, call us Monday - Friday from 8

-This plan, MVP DualAccess Complete (HMO D-SNP), is offered by MVP Health Plan, Inc. (When this Evidence of Coverage says "we," "us," or "our," it means MVP Health Plan, Inc. When it says "plan" or "our plan," it means MVP DualAccess Complete (HMO D-SNP).)
+This plan, MVP DualAccess Complete with Part D (HMO D-SNP) is offered by MVP Health Plan, Inc. (When this Evidence of Coverage says "we," "us," or "our," it means MVP Health Plan, Inc When it says "plan" or "our plan," it means MVP DualAccess Complete with Part D (HMO D-SNP).)